skavinvarnan/SocialEvening/README.md

 An demo application created by me for interview purpose.
 I created this application incredibly fast and completed within 4 days (48 Total working hours).

 The concept of this application is so simple and very good.
-It would be better explained by an video.
+It would be better explained by a video.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/LcMQMrWx0YI/0.jpg)](http://www.youtube.com/watch?v=LcMQMrWx0YI)